Roshanell/movieDB/README.md

 ## Optimizations

 I could always include more information on the movie when clicked.
-For instance, instead of just the movies populating I could include details about the movie such as a short description, actors,producer, and even the rating of the film when the user clickes on an image.
+For instance, instead of just the movies populating, I could include details about the movie such as a short description, actors, producer, and even the rating of the film when the user clicks on an image.

 ## Lessons Learned: